auth0/docs/articles/design/browser-based-vs-native-experience-on-mobile.md

 ## Automatic improvements

-By relying on a centralized login experience, you will automatically receive new features without requiring you to make any changes to your native application.
+By relying on a universal login experience, you will automatically receive new features without requiring you to make any changes to your native application.
 For example, if Auth0 adds support for FIDO/U2F, you would not need to make any code changes to your app before you can use this functionality.

 ## Load time and user experience